alchemistzby/DLTCourse2025/README.md

 # DLTCourse2025

-This repository contains my submission for the final project of the Deep Learning Theory course at Peking University.
+This repository contains our submission for the final project of the Deep Learning Theory course at Peking University.

 ## Installation